Microsoft Surface Phone: Everything you need to know

 Rumour has it that the Microsoft Surface Phone will be available in three distinct variants.
 One report suggests these will be as follows: Consumer Edition, Business Edition, and Enthusiast Edition.
 So we’re guessing the first will be a reasonably priced flagship, the second will be a BlackBerry replacement, and the third will be a power user device, just like Samsung’s Galaxy Note phones (minus explosions, hopefully).
 We’ve got no idea if they’ll look any different physically, or if we’re just talking about spec changes, however.

 The other design rumour is that we’ll see a new all-metal aesthetic adopted, to bring the phone series in line with Microsoft’s Surface Book.
-Microsoft has reportedly been hard at work to make sure the Surface Phone fits with other Surface devices, and sports the same premium finish you’d expect from the Surface series.
+Microsoft has reportedly been hard at work to make sure the Surface Phone fits with other Surface devices, sporting the same premium finish you’d expect from the Surface series.

 Related: iPhone 8